 Accident Procedures: If a vehicle is involved in an accident, there are certain steps that the driver and employer must follow.
 This lesson covers actions at the scene, the placement or warning devices, vehicle fires, tire fires, cargo fires, fuel fires and electrical fires.
 The lesson will also review the requirement for drug and alcohol testing following an accident.

 PRO-DEFENSE - Defensive Driving: Defensive driving systems have been around since the 1950s and have changed very little, but road and driving conditions have changed a lot.
 ITI felt that it was time to take a new look at defensive driving and create a modern system to meet the needs of the modern driver.

-PRO-DEFENSE - Evaluating Space: As a professional driver, if you can maintain a space around your vehicle at all times, you are protecting yourself and your vehicle and will eliminate collisions.
+PRO-DEFENSE - Evaluating Space: As a professional heavy duty truck driver, if you can maintain a space around your vehicle at all times, you are protecting yourself and your vehicle and will eliminate collisions.
 In this lesson, the driver will learn: Defining the space cushion around your vehicle, how to adjust to traffic, changing lanes and merging, left and right turns, intersections and blind spots.

 Sentix LMS Makes Assignments Easy

 How can you be more efficient as a training and safety professional?
 Have ready-made courses that you can assign for common incidents.
 ITI has 15 short “Incident-Based Training” versions of courses, including one on Avoiding Fixed Objects.

 Using ITI's Sentix Pro LMS makes it a snap to create groups for common "remedial" courses — you just drop an individual into that group to assign training courses.

 ITI also offers three different versions of all the courses mentioned above except Accident Procedures: for heavy-duty articulated trucks, for medium-duty box trucks, and for light-duty vehicles like cars.